 What is the miracle in this story?

-NEXT STEPS:
+Next Steps

 How will your life be different based upon what you have learned in this week’s scripture, lesson and/or sermon?

 What is limiting your belief that Jesus has a large catch of fish planned for you and your congregation?